addania/coding/src/pages/Replace_all_occurrencies_of_string_using_RegEx.md

 // output is: "Todhay is a nice day"
 ```

 What happened here?
 Only the first occurance of the <code>"a"</code> was found.
 How can we replace all?
-We can usee regular expressions with <code>g</code> flag.
+We can use regular expressions with <code>g</code> flag.

 ```
 let sentence="Today is a nice day".replace(/a/g, "ha");